irods/irods_capability_automated_ingest/README.md

 pip install rq python-redis-lock
 ```

-As of this writing `rq-scheduler` doesn't work for this config because of argparse conflict.
+As of this writing `rq-scheduler` doesn't work for this config because of an argparse conflict.
 Use the following pull request instead.
 ```
 pip install git+git://github.com/sourcepirate/rq-scheduler@9166f30d11849ebe60aacc94c6d072184de55b1d
 ```

-make sure you are in the repo in the following commands
+make sure you are in the repo for the following commands
 ```
 cd <repo dir>
 ```